shapeoko/Docs/content/workarea.md

 Repeat the above process with the slots, but instead assemble the bolt, washer, nut combinations, slide them into the aluminum extrusion, then slide the extrusion onto the wasteboard.

 Carefully center and square everything up, then tighten the bolts.
 Square up the wasteboard assembly carefully, since it will be the foundation for the balance of the machine.
+The edges of the aluminum extrusion should align squarely and evenly with the front and back of the two pieces of the MDF wasteboard.

 ## Assemble the Frame